zachlatta/hackclub/workshops/dodge/README.md

 You're done, yay!
 You just need to add it to your website so that it's live on the internet!

-You can follow these instructions from the Personal Website workshop (hopefully they are a little familiar to you) to add your changes to GitHub:
+Just like we did in the Personal Website workshop, do the following steps to upload your Dodge game to your website.

 1. Open the terminal by pressing `alt + t` on the keyboard at the same time.
 Type in the following commands:
   - `git add --all`
   - `git commit -m "Create Dodge game"`
   - `git push`
 2. GitHub will now ask for your username and password.
   - Go ahead and enter the username and press the enter.
   - Enter the password and press enter. _The characters won't show up on the screen, but rest assured, they are still being typed._
-3. Now try to view the website by going to `USERNAME.github.io` (make sure to replace `USERNAME` with our actual GitHub username)
+3. Now try to view the website by going to `USERNAME.github.io/dodge/` (make sure to replace `USERNAME` with your actual GitHub username)

-Don't forget to share your beautiful creation on the Slack on the [`#shipit`](https://starthackclub.slack.com/messages/shipit) channel!
+Don't forget to share a link to your beautiful creation on the Slack on the [`#shipit`](https://starthackclub.slack.com/messages/shipit) channel!

 ## Part IV.
 Hacking